CryptobaySpace/Documentation/docs/node-runner/install/validator/2-Multikey.md

 ---
 id: multikey
 title: Multikey
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Multikey Installation Guide

+If you want to run more nodes than the number of shards, the multikey approach would be more efficient in term of performances and rentability.

-If you want to run more than 3 n This guide will walk you through the process of setting up Multiversx on your Ubuntu 22.04 LTS server.
+This guide will walk you through the process of setting up Multiversx on your Ubuntu server.
 Ensure you have the necessary prerequisites and follow the steps carefully to establish a secure and efficient multikey validator node setup.

 ## Requirements